hydratk/hydratk-ext-testenv/doc/rst/module/ext/testenv/application.rst

 * db_int

 Module provides class DB_INT with methods to test all operations in database.
 The methods directly call appropriate DBHandler methods.

+* gui_int

+Module provides class GUI_INT with methods to test all operations in GUI application.
+It uses hydratk.lib.bridge.selen.SeleniumBridge.

 * rest_int